gvwilson/sensibleadventures/cloudherd/cloudherd.md

 least another month away---but Granna Fee had always said that a sweet cup of tea was worth a thousand words.

 "Mind if I sit?"
-Without waiting for an answer, Grappa Gas settled himself on a stool that was at least as old as he was and watched Noxy drizzle the last of the honey into the pot.
+Grappa Gas asked as he settled himself on a stool that was at least as old as he was and watched Noxy drizzle the last of the honey into the pot.

 "What did you find out?" she asked after a moment.